Use spot instances to save costs on large model fine-tuning

 modelscope download --model deepseek-ai/DeepSeek-R1-Distill-Qwen-7B --local_dir $BUCKET_MOUNT_PATH/DeepSeek-R1-Distill-Qwen-7B

-If the progress is stuck, try pressing Enter multiple times.
+If the download progress stalls, press Enter several times.

-Once the download is complete, run the following command in the terminal to test the model's functionality and verify if the model weight file is complete.
+After the download is complete, you can run the following command to perform an inference test with the model and verify that the model weight file is complete.

 BUCKET_MOUNT_PATH="/mnt/oss-data"